.jpg)

 Finally, there is our High Altar, where Holy Mass is celebrated and the tabernacle where Jesus the Emmanuel (God among us) lives, loves and shares His Holy Presence with us.

-To Him be glory and praise for ever more.
-Amen.
 Above the tabernacle is a baldachino, which surrounds a large representation of Christ on the cross.

-Calvary to remind us of Jesus's great love for us by dying on the cross.
+In front of it, there is a Calvary to remind us of Jesus's great love for us by dying on the cross.

 We also have a hall with is used for various activities.